 What Is Self-Publishing?

 In essence?
 Self-publishing means control.
 You, the author, decide on the distribution process.
-You might decide to sell your book as an eBook through Amazon’s Kindle or Audible services or even on your own website.
+You might decide to sell your book as an eBook through Amazon’s Kindle or Audible services or even on your website.
 Instead, you could sell your book as a physical paperback or hardbound book with print-on-demand services.

 Selling your book via self-publishing means you don’t relinquish the process to an outside publisher who will take huge percentages and maintain their grip on your creative work.